 The ISO's budget is collaboratively developed using feedback from its stakeholders and leadership team.
-The ISO held its initial 2024 stakeholder meeting in August 2023 to allow for stakeholder input prior to developing the 2024 budget; notes from the stakeholder meeting is available on the ISO website.
+The ISO held its initial 2024 stakeholder meeting in August 2023 and a follow-up meeting in October 2023 to allow for stakeholder input into the development of the 2024 budget; notes from the stakeholder meetings are available on the ISO website.
 During the period of August through October, the ISO leadership team weighed in on the development of the budget for the following year.
-The Board of Governors is scheduled to approve the draft final version of the 2024 GMC revenue requirement during the December 2023 board meeting.
+The draft final version of the 2024 GMC revenue requirement will be presented to the Board of Governors during the December 2023 board meeting for approval.